Parametric Exponential Linear Unit for Deep Convolutional Neural Networks: Related Work

 \section{Related Work}

 Our proposed PELU activation function is related to other parametric approaches in the literature.
+Parametric ReLU (PReLU)~\cite{he2015delving} learns a parameterization of the Leaky ReLU (LReLU)~\cite{maasrectifier} activation, defined as $\max\{h,0\} + a \min\{h,0\}$ where $a > 0$.
+PReLU learns a \textit{leak} parameter $a$ in order to find a proper positive slope for negative inputs.
+This prevents negative neurons from dying, i.e. neurons that are always equal to zero, which is caused by a null derivative that blocks the back-propagated error signal.
+Based on the empirical evidence that learning the leak parameter $a$ rather than setting it to a pre-defined value (as done in LReLU) improves performance~\cite{he2015delving}, our goal is further improving the performance of ELU by learning a proper parameterization of the function.

-The Adaptive Piecewise Linear (APL) unit learns a weighted sum of $S$ parametrized Hinge functions~\citep{agostinelli2014learning}.
+The Adaptive Piecewise Linear (APL) unit aims learning a weighted sum of $S$ parametrized Hinge functions~\cite{agostinelli2014learning}.
 One drawback of APL is that the number of points at which the function is non-differentiable increase linearly with $S$.
-Moreover, though APL can be either a convex or non-convex function, the rightmost linear function is forced to have unit slope and zero bias.
-This may be an inappropriate constraint which could affect the representation ability of the CNNs.
+Differentiable activation functions usually give better parameter updates during back-propagation than activation functions with non-differentiable points~\cite{lecun2015deep}.
+Moreover, although APL has the flexibility to be either a convex or non-convex function, the rightmost linear function is forced to have unit slope and zero bias.
+This may be an inappropriate constraint which could affect the CNN ability to learn representative features.

-Another activation function is Maxout, which outputs the maximum over $K$ affine functions for each input neuron~\citep{goodfellow2013maxout}.
+Another activation function is Maxout, which outputs the maximum over $K$ affine functions for each input neuron~\cite{goodfellow2013maxout}.
 The main drawback of Maxout is that it multiplies by $K$ the amount of weights to be learned in each layer.
-For instance, in the context of CNNs, we would apply a max operator over the feature maps of each $K$ convolutional layers.
-This could become too computationally demanding in cases where the CNNs are very deep.
-Unlike Maxout, our PELU adds only $2 L$ parameters, where $L$ is the number of layers.
+In the context of CNNs where the max operator is applied over the feature maps of each $K$ convolutional layers, the increased computational burden can be too demanding for deep network.
+Unlike Maxout, our PELU adds only $2 L$ parameters, where $L$ is the number of layers, which makes our activation as computationally demanding as the original ELU function.

-Finally, the S-Shaped ReLU (SReLU) imitates the Webner-Fechner law and the Stevens law by learning a combination of three linear functions~\citep{jin2015deep}.
+The S-Shaped ReLU (SReLU) imitates the Webner-Fechner law and the Stevens law by learning a combination of three linear functions~\cite{jin2015deep}.
 Although this parametric function can be either convex or non-convex, SReLU has two points at which it is non-differentiable.
 Unlike SReLU, our PELU is fully differentiable, since our parameterization acts on both the positive and negative sides of the function.
-This in turns improves the back-propagation weight and bias updates.
+This in turn improves the back-propagation weight and bias updates.